Denmark profile - Leaders

 Prime Minister (out-going): Helle Thorning-Schmidt

 Helle Thorning-Schmidt became Denmark's first female head of government after her alliance secured a narrow majority in parliament following elections in September 2011, ousting the the centre-right coalition of Lars Lokke Rasmussen.

 Ms Thorning-Schmidt was a member of the European Parliament before taking over as leader of the Social Democrats in 2005.
 She led them to defeat in the 2007 election, having campaigned to relax immigration rules and oppose tax cuts.

 Born in 1966, Helle Thorning-Schmidt studied political science in Denmark and Belgium before working as a Danish trade union consultant in Brussels.

-She married Stephen Kinnock, the current head of the World Economic Forum and son of British Labour politicians Neil and Glenys Kinnock, in 1996.
+She married Stephen Kinnock, the son of British Labour politicians Neil and Glenys Kinnock, in 1996.
 They have two daughters.
 Mr Kinnock was elected a Labour member of the British parliament in May 2015.

 Ms Thorning-Schmidt is known in Denmark for her stylish dress sense, leading some papers to dub her "Gucci Helle".
 Less helpful was an official investigation into her tax affairs last year, in which she acknowledged having made a mistake in declaring Mr Kinnock a non-resident.
 The couple were cleared of wrongdoing.